TheRealCrazyfuy/PhoneStatusToDiscord/readme.md

    `git clone https://github.com/TheRealCrazyfuy/PhoneStatusToDiscord`

+2. Copy/rename `.env-example` to `.env`

-2. Configure the `.env` file with your bot token, name, phone model and set the port you want to use
+3. Configure the `.env` file with your bot token, name, phone model and set the port you want to use
 > [!WARNING]
 > You will need to allow external connections to the port you set
-3. Install all the modules
+4. Install all the modules
    `npm install`

-4. Set up the bot slash commands
+5. Set up the bot slash commands
    `node deployCommands.js`

-5. Start the bot
+6. Start the bot
    `node index.js`

 Once the bot is running, we must add it to our server and execute the `/createembed` command on the channel we want the embed